The Revolutionary War in Virginia

 Dunmore moved to St. George's Island in Maryland, at the mouth of the Potomac River.
 Maryland militia slipped onto the island and destroyed the well, along with some of his water casks.
 The HMS Fowey and the rest of the British fleet sailed out of the Chesapeake Bay in August, 1776.

 As George Washington noted much later in the war, the ships of the Royal Navy moved British troops faster than the Virginia militia could respond by marching on the poor roads and via slow ferry crossings.
-Throughout the Revolutionary War and again in the War of 1812, British ships enabled the army and marines to conduct swift raids along the Virginia shoreline without significant local resistance almost anywhere in Tidewater Virginia:3
+Throughout the Revolutionary War and again in the War of 1812, British ships enabled the army and marines to conduct swift raids along the Virginia shoreline without significant local resistance almost anywhere in Tidewater Virginia:2

 For the first four years of the American Revolution until 1779, there were no British forces in Virginia.
-During that time, the rebellious patriots consolidated thir political control and on June, 29, 1776 became the first colony to declare independence.
+During that time, the rebellious patriots consolidated their political control and on June, 29, 1776 became the first colony to declare independence.

 A significant percentage of Virginia colonists were loyalists, people who opposed independence and sought to perpetuate political control by King George III and Parliament.
 However, there were not enough loyalists concentrated in one place to create their own army, seize control of a part of Virginia, or create a parallel government to Virginia's revolutionary conventions and ultimately an independent state government.

-The battle at Great Bridge in December, 1775 was the one pitched battle between patriots and loyalists in Virginia, the closest battle equivalent to the February 27, 1776 fight in North Carolina at Moores Creek bridge.
-At Great Bridge, white loyalists in the Queen's Own Loyal Regiment and formerly enslaved black men in the Ethiopian Regiment supported British regulars.
+The battle at Great Bridge in December, 1775 was the one pitched battle between patriots and loyalists in Virginia, the closest battle equivalent to the February 27, 1776 fight in North Carolina at Moore's Creek bridge.
+The defeat of the loyalists there caused the British to abandon efforts to seize Wilmington and restore Joseph Martin as the royal governor in North Carolina.

 British raids along the Chesapeake Bay used hit-and-run tactics.
 Plantations were robbed and buildings destroyed, but raiding parties quickly returned to the British warships - sometimes with enslaved people seeking freedom for their families.